-NETWORK believes in the dignity of work and the right to meaningful work for all.
-National legislation should move from adjusting a minimum wage to creating a living wage.
+All work has dignity and all have a right to meaningful work.
+Federal legislation should progress from adjusting a minimum wage to creating a living wage.

-Supporting a living wage is one of the most effective ways people of faith can uphold the dignity of work.
+Supporting a living wage is one of the most effective ways we can uphold the dignity of work.
 Catholic Social Justice teaches that work is more than a way to make a living; it is a form of continuing participation in God’s creation.
-Because all work is valuable, all workers must be properly compensated.
-NETWORK and Catholic Social Justice support an economy that puts people, not profit, at the center; where each person can find a job that provides for her or his family.
+Because all work has value, all workers must be properly compensated.
+We support an economy that puts people, not profit, at the center, where every person can find a job that provides for their family.

-Respecting the dignity of work, NETWORK calls for all workers to be paid a living wage that enables workers to meet their needs with one job and reasonable hours.
-A minimum wage is not enough; we must have living wages.
+Respecting the dignity of work, NETWORK calls for all workers to be paid a living wage that enables them to meet their needs with one job and reasonable hours.
+The minimum wage is only a first step; we must have living wages.

 NETWORK Advocates for Federal Policies That:

 Our nation’s current minimum wage is too low.
-A worker making minimum wage, $7.25 per hour, working 40 hours a week 52 weeks a year would receive a pre-tax salary of $15,080.
-In 2016, the federal poverty threshold for a single person was $12,228 per year, and for a family of four it was $24,563.
-For workers who rely on tips, including restaurant staff and hotel housekeepers, the minimum wage has been locked in at $2.13 since 1991.
-The current minimum wage leaves families in poverty, even though they might be working full time, and it does not account for regional differences in cost of living across the country.
+A worker making minimum wage ($7.25 per hour) working 40 hours a week and 52 weeks a year would receive a pre-tax salary of $15,080.
+In 2019, the federal poverty threshold for a single person was $12,490 per year, and for a family of four it was $25,750.
+For workers who receive tips, including restaurant staff and hotel housekeepers, the minimum wage has been locked in at $2.13 since 1991.
+The current minimum wage leaves families in poverty, even when working full time or multiple jobs.

-Exploitation of workers through wage theft and other unjust practices are commonplace, particularly among undocumented workers and other people of color.
+Exploitation of workers through wage theft, gender discrimination, and other unjust practices are commonplace, particularly among undocumented workers and people of color.

-NETWORK continues to call for workplace policies and employment protections that show care for women and other vulnerable workers.
-One of the most effective ways to ensure workplaces and employers are accountable to their employees is through promotion of unions.
+NETWORK continues to call for workplace policies, employment practices, and compensation that treat women and other vulnerable workers fairly.
+Unions are one of the most effective ways to ensure workplaces and employers are accountable to their employees.
 Collective bargaining allows workers to organize for better conditions.
-Employers must also be held accountable to abide by employment health and safety standards as well as Americans with Disabilities Act (ADA) standards.
+Employers must also be held accountable for abiding by employment health and safety standards as well as Americans with Disabilities Act (ADA) standards.

-Lack of jobs and requirements to provide benefits, like healthcare to employees working over a certain amount of hours, lead to underemployment of many workers who are interested and able to work a full day.
+Lack of job openings and existing requirements to provide benefits, like health care, to employees working over a certain amount of hours, lead to underemployment of many workers who are interested and able to work a full day.
 Employers must prioritize job creation, with just compensation and benefits.